 Stephen Sondheim’s seminal musical Company opened on Broadway at the Alvin Theatre April 26, 1970.
 The production, featuring music and lyrics by Sondheim and book by George Furth, ran for 705 performances before closing January 1, 1972.
+The production, directed by Harold Prince, would go on to be nominated for 14 Tony Awards, winning six, including Best Musical.

 In a series of vignettes, Company tells the story of New York bachelor Bobby who learns about the perils and pleasures of love, marriage, dating and divorce from his married friends.
-The production, directed by Harold Prince, would go on to be nominated for 14 Tony Awards, winning six, including Best Musical.
+In the five decades since its debut, the musical has returned to Broadway in 1995, 2006, and most recently in a gender-swapped production starring Katrina Lenk and Patti LuPone, which began performances at the Bernard B. Jacobs Theatre March 2, 2020.

 Look Back at the Original Production of Company on Broadway